dervondenbergen/Twelve-Days-of-Cheer/README.md

 Twelve-Days-of-Cheer
 ====================

-@treehouse Twelve Days of Cheer icons recreated in css
+This site shows the images of the @treehouse Holiday Cheer giveaway, but only recreated in css.
+I'm not affiliated with Team Treehouse and did this just for fun.

+recreated with ☺ by @dervondenbergen